 One defining factor that creates healing, more than any other, is Taking Personal Responsibility for what happened to you.

-So I urge you to stay with me, even though every fibre of your body may resist doing so.
+So I urge you to stay with me, even though every fiber of your body may resist.

 Okay, this part may shake up your anger and make you feel like throttling me, but it is all the same here.